-In July 2017, Method was amongst the first graduates of the Gaia Foundation’s ground breaking 3 year international training course on Earth Jurisprudence (EJ) which views Nature as our teacher.
+In July 2017, Method was amongst the first graduates of the Gaia Foundation’s groundbreaking three year international training course on Earth Jurisprudence (EJ) which views Nature as our teacher.
 EJ is deeply respectful of the natural lores that ultimately take precedence over all man-made laws.
 When we break the lores and laws of nature, we do so at our peril - as we are witnessing with the climate crises we are facing.
-Method is currently a mentor for the next group of EJ students.
+Method is currently a mentor for the second group of EJ students.

 In April 2018, he was invited to speak at the UN in New York on African Perspectives of Earth Jurisprudence – Reweaving the Basket of Life.

-He is making a valuable contribution to EarthLore’s growing reputation as an exemplary partner in regional agroecology programmes in Southern Africa, as well as with EarthLore’s partners in Eastern,Central and West Africa.
+Method is making a valuable contribution to EarthLore’s growing reputation as an exemplary partner in regional agroecology programmes in Southern Africa, as well as with EarthLore’s partners in Eastern,Central and West Africa.

 In July 2017, Sara started working for EarthLore part-time from Zimbabwe, to assist with fundraising.
 She has a wealth of experience having worked in London for 13 years.
-After the completion of her Masters in Human Rights, she provided fundraising and project management for our close partner, the Gaia Foundation, in London, with whom she currently still works on a part-time basis.
+After the completion of her MA in Human Rights, she provided fundraising and project management for our close partner, the Gaia Foundation, in London, with whom she currently still works on a part-time basis.
 Sara has a passion for community food growing, having run her own food growing training project and being head grower on London’s then only certified organic market garden.
-Back home in Zimbabwe, she set up a community newspaper, currently operating sporadically, and continues links with rural farming communities projects in the country.
+Back home in Zimbabwe, she set up a community newspaper and continues links with rural farming communities projects in the country.
 She also assists the African Biodiversity Network with fundraising and communications.
-She has a beautiful vegetable garden, keeps chickens and is delighted by the joy her two small children get from picking their own food
+She has a beautiful vegetable garden, keeps chickens and is delighted by the joy her two small children get from picking their own food.